 Rubber or cork – Provided by brand Ugg Shoes

 Today we can see shoes from very many brands, inspired by the clogs.
 Some actually still have a sole made of wood, but it’s often rubber or cork that had been coloured and shaped to look like wood.
 The top part can be made of both leather or faux leather, in all sorts of colours and with stones as decoration.
 It is fascinating how the everyday kind of shoe has been able to survive and remain in fashion today, although it hardly can be called particularly ergonomic with such a hard and stiff sole.
 On the other hand, sky high heels that we can see in fashion shows, in movies or at parties today can hardly be called ergonomic either.
-It seems like we are happy to sacrifice a little comfort for fashion, regardless of origin, and regardless of how practical it is.
+It seems like we are happy to sacrifice a little comfort for fashion, regardless of origin, and regardless of how practical it is, especially for a black couple.